eudondian/opp-school-library/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-  [Contact form page]
+ - [Contact form page]
-  [A feature for more detailed demographic d
+ - [A feature for a more detailed demographic data]
+ - [A feature for updating the list of countries]